Panama City Beach, Florida: Geography

+According to the United States Census Bureau, the town has a total area of 48.2 km2, of which 47.6 km2 is land and 0.6 km2 – or 1.17% – is water.

-The city is located in the panhandle on the Gulf of Mexico.
-The main roads through the city are U.S. Route 98 and Florida State Road 30.
+Panama City Beach is located towards the eastern half of the Florida Panhandle, along the Gulf of Mexico.
+The main roads through the town are U.S. Route 98 and Florida State Road 30.
 US 98 runs from northwest to southeast just inland from the coast, leading east 10 mi to Panama City and northwest 47 mi to Destin.
 FL-30 runs along the coast from northwest to southeast as Front Beach Rd, leading east to Panama City and northwest 15 mi to Rosemary Beach.
 There are approximately 9 mi of shoreline in Panama City Beach fronting the Gulf of Mexico.